College Financing Information for Teens, 3rd Ed.

 Web Price: $62.00

 College Financing Information for Teens, Third Edition, explains college costs and describes practical steps middle and high school students can take to begin preparing themselves for future challenges.
 It discusses choosing among different types of colleges and vocational schools, explains what’s involved in applying for and receiving federal financial aid, and describes other sources of aid.
-Includes access to Teen Finance Online when it launches in Fall 2017.

 This book is divided into parts and chapters.
 Parts focus on broad areas of interest; chapters are devoted to single topics within a part.